piwesajopo/dart-learn1_cc-check/source-code-analysis.md

 }
 ```

-The code in this program also ilustrates the sintax for handling specific types of exceptions:
+The code in this program also illustrates the syntax for handling specific types of exceptions:

 ```dart
 try {